 The great majority of jurisdictions do not permit punitive awards for negligent conduct.
-This also is true for aggravated forms of negligence that pass under the heading of "gross negligence."
-Whether punitive damages should lie for the type of "reckless" conduct described under the second prong of Section 500 of the Restatement (Second) of Torts, which was discussed in the first paragraph of this comment, is more debatable.
+This also is true for aggravated forms of negligence that pass under the heading of "gross"

+negligence."
+Whether punitive damages should lie for the type of "reckless" conduct described under the second prong of Section 500 of the Restatement (Second) of Torts is more debatable.
 Under this test, an actor that is in possession of facts regarding certain conduct, but who is oblivious to the consequences of the conduct, may be liable for punitive damages if a reasonable person would understand that the conduct creates a high risk of harm.
 This test utilizes an objective standard in comparison with the subjective test employed under Section 5.
-The Drafting Committee feels that a subjective test-one which at a minimum requires conscious indifference-- should be the touchstone for any punitive award over and above the compensatory damages that have already been assessed.
-This test is more consistent with the goals of punishment and deterrence that underly punitive awards than a test that would permit such awards for inadvertent conduct, even though the latter conduct may be more egregious than mere carelessness.
-The compensatory award should serve to adequately punish and deter inadvertent conduct.
+The Drafting Committee feels that a subjective test, one of conscious indifference, should be the touchstone for any punitive award over and above the compensatory damages that have already been assessed and that it is more consistent with the goals of punishment and deterrence that underly punitive awards.

 Many jurisdictions today, and in increasing numbers, have also said that the mere commission of a tort is not sufficient to support an award of punitive damages.
 There must be more, i.e., a bad motive.
 It is inherent in some types of torts that the evidence showing commission also shows bad motive, but this is not true of all torts for which an award of punitive damages may be available.
-Paragraph (2) attempts to describe the particular type of state of mind or motive that is required to justify an award of punitive damages.
-Although other terms have been used to describe the element of malevolence, the Drafting Committee adopted two--"malicious" and "fraudulent"--as being sufficient.
-If an enacting state feels other terms are more suitable, it may adopt those either in addition to or in lieu of those in paragraph (2).
+Subsection (b)(2) attempts to describe the particular type of state of mind or motive that is required, in addition to the conduct described in subsection (b)(1), to justify an award of punitive damages.